Daphne Heard

 Delia Phyllis Daphne Heard (21 August 1904 – 22 June 1983) was an English actress and acting teacher.
 She was born in Plymouth, Devon.
 She appeared in numerous made-for-TV movies and TV series.
-But was perhaps best known in latter years as Richard's elderly mother Mrs. Polouvicka in To the Manor Born.
+She was perhaps best known in latter years as Richard's elderly mother Mrs. Polouvicka in To the Manor Born.

 Film

 Her film credits include roles in Goodbye Gemini (1970), the film version of Please Sir!
 (1971) as an old gypsy, Jude the Obscure (1971) as Drusilla Fawley, and The Triple Echo (1972).
 She also appeared as the nanny in Laurence Olivier's film Three Sisters (1970) based on the Anton Chekhov play, with Joan Plowright, Alan Bates and Olivier himself as Chebutikin.